 This job is best done in winter before the tools are really needed, but I too have delayed and have to take an afternoon to make sure the rakes and hoes and shovels I bought from my favorite garden center are up to snuff.
-Blades need to be cleaned, sharpened and given a coat of light oil to keep them rust-free.
-I admit that I’m a bit scared of my gas-powered lawn mower, so I have someone come over from the outdoor garden center and take care of it.
-This means balancing and sharpening the blades, changing the spark plug, draining the oil and refilling the tank with gas.
+Blades need to be cleaned, sharpened, and given a coat of light oil to keep them rust-free.
+I admit that I’m a bit scared of my gas-powered lawnmower, so I have someone come over from the outdoor garden center and take care of it.
+This means balancing and sharpening the blades, changing the spark plug, draining the oil, and refilling the tank with gas.

 Add a Raised Bed or Two

 The materials for raised beds can be found at the garden store or even a big box store with an outdoor garden center.
 You can build the bed yourself to your own specifications, or buy a kit and put it together.
-The advantages of a raised bed is that the gardener can control the type of soil that goes into it.
+The advantage of a raised bed is that the gardener can control the type of soil that goes into it.
 Remember that a raised bed will be a permanent part of the garden, so choose its dimensions wisely, and build it to last.

 Sow Hardy Annuals and Cool Weather Vegetables

-I usually take the chance, and sow the seeds of hardy annuals a bit before the last frost date.
+I usually take the chance and sow the seeds of hardy annuals a bit before the last frost date.
 These are plants that only last a year but tend to put forth spectacular blooms in the garden.
-Hardy annuals include poppies (my garden center sells a gorgeous blue poppy), hollyhocks, larkspur and stocks.
-Cool weather vegetables include kale, spinach and lettuce.
-I sow seeds of warm weather vegetables and tender annuals inside, and put them out after the last frost date.
+Hardy annuals include poppies (my garden center sells a gorgeous blue poppy), hollyhocks, larkspur, and stocks.
+Cool-weather vegetables include kale, spinach, and lettuce.
+I sow seeds of warm weather vegetables and tender annuals inside and put them out after the last frost date.

 Divide Herbaceous Perennials

-This is the time to lift and divide such perennials as Solomon’s seal, smartweed, hosta lilies and globe thistle.
-With some perennials you should only do this after they’ve been established and are showing their age.
+This is the time to lift and divide such perennials as Solomon’s seal, smartweed, hosta lilies, and globe thistle.
+With some perennials, you should only do this after they’ve been established and are showing their age.
 It’s fun to give the divisions to neighbors who have admired the flowers from afar.

 Restart the Compost Bin

 Gardening experts say you shouldn’t keep adding to a compost pile once the scraps have been broken down, but use it until it is used up.
 Since my compost pile was used up long ago, I start another.
 Instead of one of those ridiculously expensive rotating barrels I have a cylinder made of turkey wire in a corner of the garden.
-I just toss in some kitchen scraps, old newspaper and other organic, plant-based items that are easy to break down, add a handful of bacterial activator and water the whole thing until it is damp but not soaking wet.
+I just toss in some kitchen scraps, old newspaper, and other organic, plant-based items that are easy to break down, add a handful of bacterial activators, and water the whole thing until it is damp but not soaking wet.
 I turn it every few days with the garden fork and in about two weeks I’ll have serviceable compost.

-By the way, spring is the time to add mulch, manure and compost to your garden borders.
+By the way, spring is the time to add mulch, manure, and compost to your garden borders.